 By the way, during the tours you will be told a lot about Harry Potter: after all, some parts of the movie were filmed there 🙂

-10. Trinity College
+8. Trinity College

-You can finish the day with the Trinity College: it closes at 6 PM, but once you enter you can stay longer there.
+You can finish the day in the gardens of the Trinity College: they close at 6 PM, but once you enter you can stay longer there.

 Just to mention that there is no need for buses in Oxford: all sights are just next to each other!
 And the entrance prices are much lower than in London 🙂 Yes, and something else: do not forget to grab something in the pub 🙂